 What Do I Need to Apply for DACA?

-There has been lots of ups and downs with DACA.
+There has been lots of ups and downs with Deferred Action.
 Thankfully, there is a lot more clarity now.
 First time or initial DACA applications can now be submitted to USCIS.
-In addition, USCIS is also accepting applications for advance parole.
+USCIS is also accepting applications for advance parole.
 Although there is a current federal lawsuit pending, since Biden will be the next president, it is highly likely DACA will remain in place during his presidential term.

 First Time DACA Applications – Who Can Apply?

-In order to qualify for DACA, you have to prove eight things:
+In order to qualify for Deferred Action, you have to prove eight things:

-- You are least 15 years old at the time of filing the DACA application.
+- You are at least 15 years old at the time of filing the DACA application.

-- You came to the USA before you turned 16 years of age.
+- You've entered the USA before you turned 16 years of age.
 If you came while you were already 16 years old, you are likely ineligible unless you previously entered the USA.

-- You continuously resided in the USA since June 15, 2007 up to the present.
+- You've continuously resided in the USA since June 15, 2007 up to the present.
 Some minor exits may be okay, but if you’re unsure, contact us for a consultation at 559-387-4228.

 - You were physically present in the USA on June 15, 2012, and at the time of making the request for DACA.